OxaPayBlog: Аналитика о криптоплатежных шлюзах

 • Network congestion can introduce delays

-Seeing a transaction is not the same as considering it completed.
+Seeing a transaction is not the same as considering it complete.

 Assuming instant finality is one of the most common early mistakes.